Search

 • Leasehold

-Ownership of property for a set period (e.g., 99 years), but not the land, which is owned by a freeholder.
+A type of property ownership where you own the right to occupy a property for a set period (e.g., 99 or 125 years) but not the land it sits on.
+The land is owned by a freeholder.

 • Loan-to-Value (LTV)